aijamalnk/beam-learning-month/README.md

 ```
 ### Instructions for the speakers:
 - You are already registered as a speaker, you should receive the join link from zoom.us.
 - On the day of the event, we will start the meeting 10 mins before the meeting time to test your audio/video.
-If you don't have zoom, download a zoom client (no need to create zoom account) or join from browser  (after click joining link in your email, it opens up web browser and click join from browser link).
+If you don't have Zoom, you can download a Zoom client (no need to create a Zoom account) or join from the browser  (after you click the link in your email, it opens up the web browser and then you can click "Join from browser").
-- Find a quiet and confortable place to deliver the talk.
+- Find a quiet and comfortable place to deliver the talk.
 - Test and make sure the laptop microphone works.
 - Keep track of time.
 It is a good practice to spend 30-40mins on presentation, and another 10-15 mins on Q&A.